 We anchor carports for free to the ground or asphalt with 32-inch-long rebar.
 We can also anchor the carports to a concrete slab with wedge anchors.
 Another option is mobile home anchors if the carport is going to be placed on the ground.

 How Long Will it Take for My Metal Carport to Be Installed?

 Most small metal carports can be installed in a few hours.
 Larger carports or partially enclosed carports may take half a day or the better part of a day to be installed.
 If you use our installation services, our expertise will ensure that the carport is built quickly and correctly.
 You can choose to assemble prefabricated carports on your own, but if you aren’t practiced at this type of work, it will slow down your installation time.

 Do I Need a Permit for Metal Carports?

 It’s possible that you will.
 The answer depends on your local zoning laws.
 Check your municipality’s website for more information about zoning laws that may apply to you.
 Because every location is different, we can’t say definitively whether you’ll need a permit to build a standalone carport.
 Many times, it depends on the size and specifications of the structure.

-Certified metal carports are a smart choice if you live in an area that requires delivery of blueprint drawings to the local building department, which is included with purchase.
+Certified metal carports are a smart choice if you live in an area that requires delivery of blueprint drawings to the local building department, which are included with purchase.
 These structures are rated for up to 130 mph wind and a 30 psf snow load.
 The certified package is available at an additional cost depending on the size of the carport.
 Certified carports also include mobile home anchors if they’re to be anchored to the ground.

 You can place your carport order online, or we can write up your order over the phone.
-To find a price, you can use the metal carport quote form located on our contact page or call us at 1-800-488-6903.
+To find a price, you can use the metal carport quote form located on our contact page or call us at 1-888-537-2296.